SpaceSoarer90/lit12dump/README.md

 - [ ] Oct 19-20  | draft assets for tech comm.
 - [ ] Oct 23-24  | finalize assets (refer to game prototype)
 ### Aseprite Download Link
+if you have questions on how to use install this just @ Quintus in the Design Comm GC.
 `https://drive.google.com/file/d/1G2FBypbfUCDvXUeNDDvs23ucTXm8Wk9t/view?usp=drive_link`